Dan Nistor: Pandurii Târgu Jiu

 Nistor signed a four-year contract with Liga I team Pandurii Târgu Jiu in the summer of 2010.
 He played his first match in the top division on 23 July that year, featuring the full 90 minutes in a goalless draw with Unirea Urziceni.
 On 10 April 2011, he scored his first Liga I goal in a 4–2 home victory over Victoria Brănești.

 Nistor made 35 appearances and netted six goals all competition comprised in the 2012–13 season, as Pandurii finished second in the championship and subsequently qualified for the UEFA Europa League.
 He made his debut in the latter competition on 16 July 2013, in a goalless away draw with Levadia Tallinn in the second qualifying round.
 His team went further after 4–0 on aggregate, and he recorded his first European goal in a 1–1 draw against Hapoel Tel Aviv on 1 August.

 Evian

-In August 2013, amid interest from FC Steaua București, CFR Cluj, and Málaga, Nistor was transferred by French club Evian for a rumoured fee of €800,000.
-He failed to establish himself as a starter for Les Roses, only amassing six Ligue 1 matches during the first half of the 2013–14 campaign.
-As a result, Nistor made a controversial statement about Evian's staff, saying that he did not play more because of his nationality.
+In August 2013, amid interest from FC Steaua București, CFR Cluj, and Málaga, Nistor joined French club Evian for a rumoured fee of €800,000.
+He struggled to establish himself as a starter, making only six Ligue 1 appearances during the first half of the 2013–14 season.
+Nistor initially attributed his lack of playing time partly to his nationality, but later apologised and said that his comments had been misunderstood.